-I’m happy to announce that the Lore continues on my new blog Art of Lore (art-of-lore.com).
+And so the Lorecontinues on my visual blog, Art of Lore (art-of-lore.com).
 There you’ll find original paintings and digital images that explore the wonders of my sci-fi fantasy world — and our own.
+I hope you’ll visit!

 Hey movie fans!
 I’m just back from the 2016 Boston International Film Festival where I caught a fresh new pic you’ll want to watch out for.
 It’s an indie road flick called Of Fortune and Gold, the edgy yet endearing travelogue of four fate-bound millennials who set out on a dubious treasure hunt but find much more than gold on the way.